ima-nyush/Critical-Data-Visualization-F19/README.md

   - spotify ([Part 1](https://open.spotify.com/episode/6uagdYENZ1HjiaeX7gbqIN), [Part 2](https://open.spotify.com/episode/4ULMa8oh9nJWSv4PM9gPNh))
   - apple podcast ([Part 1](https://podcasts.apple.com/hk/podcast/127-the-crime-machine-part-i/id941907967?i=1000446958122), [Part 2](https://podcasts.apple.com/hk/podcast/128-the-crime-machine-part-ii/id941907967?i=1000446958123))
   - other services (search "Reply All Crime Machine")
-- Read **Critical Questions for Big Data** by danah boyd and Kate Crawford.
-[This version](readings/boyd_crawford_2012.pdf) has some intentional notes that will help you.
+- Read [**Critical Questions for Big Data**](readings/boyd_crawford_2012.pdf) by danah boyd and Kate Crawford.
+The linked version has some intentional notes that will help you.
 Please read the whole text despite below prompts being pointed at specific sections.
 There is no right or wrong, **what counts more than anything is your own opinion**.
 For each prompt, write no more than a short paragraph:
   - Introduction and Chapter 2
     - Why does Bowker say "'*Raw data is both and oxymoron and a bad idea*'" ? (pp. 663)
   - Section 1 (pp. 665)